Abdiweli Sheikh Ahmed: Stabilization initiatives

+In March 2014, Prime Minister Ahmed convened a meeting with international representatives to discuss the ongoing military offensive against the Al-Shabaab insurgent group and to seek support for government efforts to stabilize recently liberated areas.
+Security operations were underway in strategic towns like Rabdhure, Wajid, Hudur, and Burdhubo, aimed at removing improvised explosive devices (IEDs) left by militants.
+The federal government committed to delivering relief assistance and coordinating stabilization initiatives through regional representatives.
+The US Department of State expressed support for the military campaign and pledged further assistance, while UN Special Representative for Somalia Nicholas Kay emphasized collaboration between the Somali government and its international partners for stabilization efforts.

 Office for religious scholarship

 In March 2014, Prime Minister Ahmed hosted a meeting with Somali Islamic leaders during which he announced the establishment of a government office for religious scholars.
-The gathering was attended by Deputy Prime Minister and Minister of Religious Affairs Ridwan Hirsi Mohamed, Minister of Information Mustaf Ali Duhulow, Minister of Justice and Constitutional Affairs Farah Sh.
+The gathering was attended by several government officials, including deputy prime minister and Minister of Religious Affairs Ridwan Hirsi Mohamed, Minister of Information Mustaf Ali Duhulow, Minister of Justice and Constitutional Affairs Farah Sh.
 Abdulkadir Mohamed, Minister of Agriculture Abdi Ahmed Hussein, as well as 16 religious scholars.
-According to Ahmed, the new bureau is intended to strengthen cooperation between the federal government and religious authorities, and is expected to play a key role in policy-making and in influencing the general public.
-The office is also mandated with safeguarding Muslim tradition from manipulation by extremists.
-Nor Barud, Second Chairman of the Somali Religious Scholars Union, thanked Premier Ahmed for hosting the meeting, and reaffirmed the importance of clarifying traditional Islamic principles.
+According to Ahmed, the new bureau is intended to enhance cooperation between the federal government and religious authorities, playing a role in policy-making and influencing the public.
+The office is also tasked with preserving Muslim traditions from extremist manipulation.
+Second Chairman of the Somali Religious Scholars Union, Nor Barud, expressed gratitude for the meeting and emphasized the importance of clarifying traditional Islamic principles.

 Aviation Training Academy

 In April 2014, Prime Minister Ahmed laid the foundation stone for a new national Aviation Training Academy at the Aden Adde International Airport in Mogadishu.
-The ceremony was also attended by the Minister of Air and Land Transport Said Qorshel and his deputy, the Minister of Finance Hussein Abdi Halane, the Turkish Ambassador, and the airport's General Manager.
-Ahmed indicated that the new institution would serve to enhance the capacity of aviation personnel working in Somalia's airports, and would focus training within the country.
-Additionally, Ahmed visited the site of a modern terminal that is concurrently being built at the Aden Adde International Airport, with funding provided by the Turkish Favori aviation firm.
-According to Minister Qorshel, construction of the new terminal is scheduled to take six months, and is expected to improve the airport's functionality and operations.
-He added that his Ministry is also slated to establish other airports on the capital's outskirts.
-This in turn would serve to reduce congestion at the Aden Adde International Airport, which would then be exclusively used by large aircraft.
+The event was attended by officials such as Minister of Air and Land Transport Said Jama Mohamed, Minister of Finance Hussein Abdi Halane, the Turkish Ambassador, and the airport's General Manager.
+Ahmed emphasized that the institution would enhance the skills of aviation personnel within the country, focusing on training domestic talent.
+Additionally, he inspected the construction of a modern terminal funded by the Turkish Favori aviation firm, aimed at improving the airport's functionality.
+Minister Qorshel stated that the new terminal's construction was expected to take six months and would help ease congestion at the Aden Adde International Airport.

-Meteorological institute
+Meteorological Institute

 In April 2014, Prime Minister Ahmed laid the foundation stone for the reconstruction of the former meteorological school in Mogadishu.
-The institution had closed down in the early 1990s, following the start of the civil war.
-Minister of Aviation Said Mohamed Qorshel and the Turkish Ambassador to Somalia Kani Touram also attended the foundation laying ceremony.
-Ahmed hailed the school's relaunch as an opportunity for Somali nationals to receive the requisite training in their home country rather than abroad.
+The institution had closed down in the early 1990s due to the civil war.
+Minister of Aviation Said Mohamed Qorshel and the Turkish Ambassador to Somalia Kani Touram were also present.
+Ahmed welcomed the relaunch of the school, highlighting the opportunity for Somali nationals to receive training within their own country.